franciscrot/dma/index.md

 # Digital Methods Accelerator

+To do: Move to CodeBerg or similar (TBC).

 Welcome to the Digital Methods Accelerator.
 This is a resource hub for DH+ (or in other words, all things digital as they pertain to media, arts and humanities researchers).
 Feel free to update or add new resources on the GitHub repository.

 <div class="card-grid">